-- A. The Corps has determined and documented the APE for the Undertaking in consultation with the SHPO in accordance with 36 C.F.R. § 800.4(a).
-A map of the APE is attached as Appendix A. The APE encompasses an area sufficient to accommodate all of the proposed Undertaking components (Planned Projects).
-The APE is defined as the 64,000-acre planning area and includes the direct effect area where the approximately 30,000 acres of Planned Projects may occur, including access routes and staging, and the areas where indirect and cumulative effects may occur. - B. If the Corps determines that a change in the APE is appropriate, either on its own or on the suggestion of a Signatory, Consulting Party or others, the Corps shall provide the same notice and opportunity to consult as described in Stipulation XII.
-After consideration of input, the Corps shall inform the Signatories, Consulting Parties and the public as to the final revised APE. - C. For each Planned Project, the Corps shall define and document the Planned Project APE and consult with the SHPO on their determination through the procedures in Stipulation V.
+- A. The Corps has determined and documented the comprehensive APE for the SSMP 10-Year Plan in consultation with the SHPO in accordance with 36 C.F.R. § 800.4(a).
+A map of the comprehensive APE is attached as Appendix A. The APE encompasses an area sufficient to accommodate all of the proposed Planned Projects.
+The comprehensive APE is defined as the 64,000-acre planning area and includes the direct effect area where the approximately 30,000 acres of Planned Projects may occur, including access routes and staging, and the areas where indirect and cumulative effects may occur. - B. If the Corps determines that a change in the comprehensive APE is appropriate, either on its own or on the suggestion of a Signatory, Consulting Party, the Corps shall provide the same notice and opportunity to consult as described in Stipulation XII.
+After consideration of input, the Corps shall inform the Signatories, Consulting Parties and the public as to the final revised comprehensive APE. - C. For each Planned Project, the Corps shall define and document the Planned Project APE and consult with the SHPO on its determination through the procedures in Stipulation V.